nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 ### Run Scraper

-First, scrape the debates from kialo.
+First, crawl kialo, downloading all debates through their export feature.
 This will take up to an hour.

     cd scraper/
     python download_debates.py

 Next, we filter problematic debates.
-From the root directory run:

-    ./scraper/filter_debates.py
+These are debates that are either formatted in a way that makes them hard to parse, or in a language other than English.

+    python filter_debates.py

+This will copy all appropriate debates to a folder named `./filtered_debates/`.

 ## Build Training / Val / Test data